colleowino/colleowino.github.io/_drafts/pro-tips.md

 - Get into the habit of reading other people's code.
 You will learn other ways of solving the same problem differently.

+- Find the details in your old repo.
 - You can build other android apps from source

 [project euler](https://projecteuler.net/)